-13 Another factor that influences sleep quality on the EMU is the current 14 antiepileptic drug regime (see section 2.3 for drug specific effects), which is 15 typically tapered during monitoring to provoke seizures.
-While the patient or 16 members of the family/staff can press a bedside button whenever the patient 17 experiences epileptic prodromes or seizures, in some instances, especially during 18 reduction of antiepileptic medication, patients may first present with subclinical 19 seizure patterns.
-Subclinical events are noted by the EEG techs as suddenly 20 occurring rhythmic spiking patterns in the EEG without obvious clinical 21 correlate.
-In order to determine the precise clinical manifestation of a given 22 pattern, the techs then wake up the patient and administer a series of tests to 23 determine orientation and executive functions.
-Collectively, given the clinical circumstances and several contributing factors, an undisturbed night on the EMU is less common that in a dedicated sleep laboratory.
-This needs to be accounted for in studies that examine sleep physiology or sleep-dependent memory formation.
+Another factor that influences sleep quality on the EMU is the current antiepileptic drug regime (see Sect.
+20.2.3 for drug specific effects), which is typically tapered during monitoring to provoke seizures.
+While the patient or members of the family/staff can press a bedside button whenever the patient experiences epileptic prodromes or seizures, in some instances, especially during reduction of antiepileptic medication, patients may first present with subclinical seizure patterns.
+Subclinical events are noted by the EEG techs as suddenly occurring rhythmic spiking patterns in the EEG without obvious clinical correlate.
+In order to determine the precise clinical manifestation of a given pattern, the techs then wake up the patient and administer a series of tests to determine orientation and executive functions.
+Collectively, given the clinical circumstances and several contributing factors, an undisturbed night on